 Article 42 of the Constitution recognises parents as the primary educators of their children and grants them inalienable rights to direct their upbringing, including decisions on moral, religious, and social education.

-Schools must respect this as they are in loco parentis but cannot override parental authority without jurisdiction.
+Schools must respect this as they are in loco parentis.
+They cannot override parental authority without jurisdiction.

 Any school facilitating social transition as an accommodation without parental involvement or careful risk assessment could expose them to constitutional challenges, and other legal challenges.